-The Public Trustee provides a number of services to the Tasmanian community including preparation of Wills and powers of attorney, estate and trust administration, acting as attorney for people requiring assistance to manage their financial affairs or as financial administrator of people when appointed by the Guardianship and Administration Board.
+The Public Trustee provides a number of services to the Tasmanian community including preparation of Wills and powers of attorney, estate and trust administration, acting as attorney for people requiring assistance to manage their financial affairs or as financial administrator of people when appointed by the Tasmanian Civil & Administrative Tribunal.

 Personal information collected